do3-2023/mbo_kube_tp/README.md

 kubectl port-forward $(kubectl get pods -n next-front | tail -n 1 | cut -d ' ' -f 1) 3000:3000 -n next-front
 ```

-Then you can head over to [you browser](http://localhost:3000) to try out the "beautiful" website
+Then you can head over to [your browser](http://localhost:3000) to try out the "beautiful" website

 ### Deleting the cluster
 ```bash